IJHack/QtPass/README.md

 * Plugins based on field name, plugins follow same format as password files
 * Colour coding folders (possibly disabling folders you can't decrypt)
 * Optional table view of decrypted folder contents
-* Opening of (basic auth) urls in default browser?
+* Opening of (basic auth) URLs in default browser?
   Possibly with helper plugin for filling out forms?
 * WebDAV (configuration) support
 * Some other form of remote storage that allows for